Tweetsie Christmas opens, stirring childlike imaginations and bringing big smiles

 Kids of all ages — young, old and older — were on hand for the opening of Tweetsie’s holiday entertainment.

-“Like every year,” owner Cathy Robbins said, “almost everything is outdoors and where things are indoors, we open the double doors wide to let plenty of fresh air to circulate.”
+“Like every year,” owner Cathy Robbins said on Monday, “almost everything is outdoors and where things are indoors, we open the double doors wide to let plenty of fresh air to circulate.”

 While Tweetsie had a very short run during the summer months this year, the coronavirus pandemic hit the amusement particularly hard.